 Giulio Potenza (°1990) started the piano at the age of six and has since then established himself as a respected concert pianist, teaching and performing extensively across Europe.

 Giulio Potenza has studied with professors Gabriele Baldocci, Pascal Rogè, Denize Gelenbe and Mikhail Kazakevich (Trinity Laban Conservatory, 2012-2015), and Bruno Canino (Milan, 2009-2010).
 He has attended piano and chamber music master classes and lessons held by eminent professors such as Andrzej Jasiński, Franco Scala, Martino Tirimo, Barry Snyder, Martin Kasik, Andrei Gavrilov, Pascal Rogè, Christopher Richter, Irene Inzerillo, Riccardo Risaliti, Wihan Quartet, Magini Quartet.
 He holds Postgraduate and Artist Postgraduate Diplomas from the Trinity Laban Conservatory and a Bachelor in History from University of Palermo.
 He completed his undergraduate music studies at the conservatory of Trapani (Italy) under professor Walter Roccaro.

 Giulio also performed for major music societies such as the Concordia Foundation in London, Arcades Musiques of Le Buisson de Cadouin, Maggio della Musica of Naples, Vanesborg Music Society of Vanesborg, Edinburgh Society of Musicians of Edinbhurgh.

 As a soloist, he has performed with the Florence Symphonietta Orchestra, directed by Piero Bellugi, the University of London Symphony Orchestra, directed by Daniel Capp and the North Beds Orchestra directed by Jan Kaznowski.

-He has collaborated with many renowned artists such as Jose Menor, Daniel Rivera, Gabriele Baldocci and Nicolas Dupont.
+He has collaborated with many renowned artists such as Jose Menor, Daniel Rivera, Gabriele Baldocci, Nicolas Dupont, Stefano Farulli, Zoe Freedman, Philip Martin.

 In 2014, as a result of his interest for four hands/two pianos composition, Giulio started a collaboration with the Norvegian pianist Oda Voltersvik (Volt&Potenza Duo).
 The Duo’s debut CD “Χορεία”, including a commissioned contemporary work by the Irish composer P. Martin, was been released in April 2016 under the Velut Luna label.